 Laura Lakusta, PhD

--Research Interests: Dr. Lakusta’s interests focus on language and cognitive development in typically developing infants and children, as well as children with developmental disorders, such as Autism Spectrum Disorder, Specific Language Impairment, and Williams syndrome.
+Laura Lakusta, Professor, received a PhD in Cognitive Developmental Psychology/Cognitive Science from Johns Hopkins University.
+Her research interests focus on language and cognitive development in typically developing infants and children, as well as children with developmental disorders, such as Autism Spectrum Disorder, Specific Language Impairment, and Williams syndrome.
 In particular, she studies how infants’ representations can support language development and how language input from the environment can influence development.

 Joshua Sandry, PhD

 Joshua Sandry, Assistant Professor, received a PhD from New Mexico State University.
 His research interests include cognitive impairment and neuropsychological changes in multiple sclerosis and traumatic brain injury.